Nimus-oes/frontend/01-Survey Form/README.md

 **Solution:**

-The issue can be resolved by by applying `box-sizing: border-box` and explicitly defining the width and height for all input fields.
+The issue can be resolved by applying `box-sizing: border-box` and explicitly defining the width and height for all input fields.

 <br>